Sultana Kamal

 Sultana Kamal is a Bangladeshi lawyer and human rights activist.
 She serves as the executive director of Ain o Salish Kendra, a civil rights organisation.
 In 2006, she served as adviser in the Caretaker government of Bangladesh led by President Iajuddin Ahmed during the 2006-2008 Bangladeshi political crisis.
-Kamal, along with three other advisers, resigned from the caretaker government Her mother Sufia Kamal was a participant of the Bangladesh Liberation War.
+Kamal, along with three other advisers, resigned from the caretaker government.
+Her mother Sufia Kamal was a participant of the Bangladesh Liberation War.

 Early life and education

 Sultana was born to Kamal Uddin Ahmed and Sufia Kamal in 1950.
 Sufia was a writer and poet.
 She was enrolled in Leela Nagh's Nari Shikhkha Mondir.
 She passed SSC from Azimpur Girls' High School and HSC from Holy Cross College.
 She received her Master's from University of Dhaka.
-In 1978 she completed her LLB.
+In 1978 she completed her Bachelor of Laws.
 She passed BCS Examination.
 In 1981 she achieved Masters of Development Studies in Women and Development in Netherlands.